Have you been diagnosed with a brain tumour? Order your free information pack.

 1. Communication

-Stay calm and speak clearly: Express your feelings and needs calmly, without raising your voice or using harsh language.
+Express your feelings and needs calmly, without raising your voice or using harsh language.
 This makes it a lot easier to keep the conversation constructive and focused on finding the best resolution.

-Use “I” instead of “you”: Focus on how you feel rather than using language that can make your partner feel blamed.
+Focus on how you feel rather than using language that can make your loved one feel blamed.
 For example, instead of saying “You always…”, try “I feel…” or rather than saying “you need to…”, try saying “I would like…”

 If a partner feels accused of certain actions or behaviours, it is quite normal to feel attacked and become defensive.
 But, by telling them how you feel, you can help them understand why you’re upset.

 Sometimes in arguments we stop listening because we are thinking about what we’re going to say next.
-But, if you focus on what your partner is saying and feeling, you might hear something that you haven’t considered before.
+But, if you focus on what your loved one is saying and feeling, you might hear something that you haven’t considered before.
 This helps to build a sense of mutual appreciation and respect, rather than blame and contempt.

-Fight the urge to interrupt or get defensive: It is quite natural to have the urge to interrupt your partner if you don’t agree with what they’re saying.
+It is quite natural to have the urge to interrupt your loved one if you don’t agree with what they’re saying.
 It is also a very normal response in any relationship to become defensive when we feel criticised.

 You don’t need to go through this alone though.
 Professional relationship counselling offers a safe and neutral space to support people experiencing relationship difficulties.